dnbard/dou-black-list/readme.md

 ### Special thanks

 Guess who was here and is not visible anymore!
+Thanks to them I got motivated to rewrite this plugin.

 <img width="607" alt="1" src="https://raw.githubusercontent.com/sdwvit/dou-black-list/master/res/1.png">